Why JRW Law?

 But even though we recognize that trial shouldn’t be necessary in every case, our experience has taught us that civil wrongdoers–and their lawyers, who usually get paid by the hour and therefore have perverse incentives to churn files–are seldom interested in doing the right thing and making a fair settlement offer unless they truly believe the only alternative to a negotiated agreement is going to trial and trying to convince a jury that their conduct was lawful.
-Put plainly, the other side is not interested in restoring justice or repairing harm; they are only concerned about protecting their money.
+Put plainly, in most cases the other side is not interested in restoring justice or repairing harm, and their primary concern is protecting their money.

 Accordingly, we approach every case as though litigating it to verdict is the only way for us to vindicate our clients’ rights.

 But we are smart enough to recalibrate our initial litigation strategy if we obtain new information that impacts your case.
 We are thorough litigators who conduct extensive discovery and constantly monitor new developments in the law, therefore we frequently acquire new facts and new law over the course of a case.
 Sometimes this new information increases the value of the case, and sometimes it undermines our legal arguments.
 But in every case we will provide you with a frank, candid assessment of the strengths and weaknesses of your case and explain to you in plain English why we are advancing a particular strategy.

 At bottom, a contested lawsuit is a marathon, not a sprint, and we will do everything we can to guide you to the finish line.